 Since founding our firm in 2015, we have represented clients in complex cases both in Illinois and throughout the country.
 Some of our cases are described below:

 Our client, a publicly traded corporation, performed significant construction work for a port company.
-The defendant port company, represented by one of the best firms in North Carolina, asserted that it owed nothing for the work performed.
-We won a three-day arbitration and recovered the full amount of the contract plus years worth of interest.
+The defendant port company asserted that it owed nothing for the work performed.
+We won a three-day arbitration and recovered the full amount of the contract plus several years of interest.
+The port company was represented by one of the best firms in North Carolina.

 We represented a skin cream manufacturer in a trademark proceeding before the Trademark Trial and Appeals Board.
 The adverse party was one of the world’s largest consumer goods company, represented by a Vault 30 law firm.
 That company threatened to cancel our client’s trademark if our client did not allow the company to register a similar mark which would have substantially diluted our client’s mark.
 Ultimately, after contested proceedings, the company unconditionally abandoned its trademark application and allowed our client to keep its mark.